Trusted WordPress tutorials, when you need them most.

 How to Create Custom Post Types in WordPress

-What Is Custom Post Type in WordPress?
+What Is a Custom Post Type in WordPress?

 On your WordPress website, post types are used to help distinguish between different content types in WordPress.
 Posts and pages are both post types but are made to serve different purposes.